Geography of Ivory Coast: Maritime claims

 Ivory Coast makes maritime claims of 200 nmi as an exclusive economic zone, 12 nmi of territorial sea, and a 200 nmi continental shelf.

 Terrain and topography

 Ivory Coast's terrain can generally be described as a large plateau rising gradually from sea level in the south to almost 500 m elevation in the north.
-The nation's natural resources have made it into a comparatively prosperous nation in the African economy.
+The nation's natural resources have made it a comparatively prosperous nation in the African economy.